growbit/turbogwt-http/README.md

         .done(book -> Window.alert("My book title: " + book.getTitle()));
 ```

-For **serializing/deserializing** this object you just need to create this simple SerDes.
+For JSON **serializing/deserializing** your POJO you just need to annotate it with `@Json` or create a custom SerDes:

 ```java
 public class BookJsonSerdes extends JsonObjectSerdes<Book> {